milestonesys/mipsdk-samples-plugin/SCInsertCamera/README.md

 \"Index xx\" drop-down is used to select what position/index the selected camera should be inserted on.

-Select the \"Insert camera on index\" button to replace the view item at the defined index with a camera view item containing the selected camera.
+Select the \"Insert camera on index\" button to replace the camera view item at the defined index with a camera view item containing the selected camera.
 If the
 \"Temporary insert"\ checkbox is checked, just the camera id is replaced temporarily - and therefore not saved on the server.
+Note that only camera view items can be replaced in this way, other view items cannot.

 Select the \"Clear camera on index\" button to place the CameraViewItem in an empty state - ready to be filled with a camera later.